systemd/mkosi/mkosi/resources/mkosi.md

 : When used with the `shell`, `boot`, or `qemu` verbs, this option runs the specified verb on a temporary snapshot of the output image that is removed immediately when the container terminates.
-Taking the temporary snapshot is more efficient on file systems that support reflinks natively ("btrfs" or new "xfs") than on more traditional file systems that do not ("ext4").
+Taking the temporary snapshot is more efficient on file systems that support reflinks natively (btrfs or xfs) than on more traditional file systems that do not (ext4).

 `Credentials=`, `--credential=`